 Given that families are increasingly complex, Caroline’s research is focused on identifying processes and dynamics that promote resilience in diverse family structures (e.g., divorced families, stepfamilies, ex-stepfamilies, ‘step-nuclear’ families).
 By exploring the question, How do adaptive, well-functioning complex families differ from those who struggle?, the purpose of her work is to inform the efforts of program developers, policy makers, and helping professionals (e.g., family therapists) who aim to enhance the well-being of people in complex kinship networks.
 For example, she has studied ex-stepfamilies to explore the impact of divorce on stepfamily relationships and identify the conditions under which meaningful step-relationships are maintained across family structure transitions.
 Given that family transitions often require renegotiations that make (step)family relationships vulnerable to dissolution, her research explores how these relationships adapt to change and allow for continued access to supportive resources from stepfamily members.

 Her work is also driven by the ideology that relationships and families cannot be understood outside of the larger social contexts in which they develop.
-As such, she have considered the ways in which complex families are impacted by social norms and institutions.
+As such, she has considered the ways in which complex families are impacted by social norms and institutions.
 For instance, the relative lack of institutional and social support for divorced families and stepfamilies can make navigating (step)family roles and transitions challenging.
 Caroline has explored the perceived lack of support and resources available to stepmothers, specifically women who do not have biological children when they become stepmothers.
 Primarily, she has investigated her research questions using qualitative methods and feminist frameworks, exploring richness of context through connecting individual experience to larger social systems.
 She has authored research published in prominent family science journals such as Journal of Marriage and Family, Journal of Family Psychology, and Journal of Family Theory & Review.
-Her work has also been recognized at the national level; in 2018, Caroline recently received the National Council on Family Relations (NCFR) Student Award, given annually to a graduate student who has demonstrated excellence and shows high potential for contributing to the field of Family Science.

 Ganong, L., Jensen, T., Sanner, C., Russell, L, Chapman, A., & Coleman, M. (in press).
 Linking stepfamily functioning, marital quality, and step-relationship quality.
 Family Relations.